rrrkey/pgImageCacher/README.md

-# pgImageCacher
+# PG Image Cacher
-Creates Cache images for PG
+Creates Cache images for PGv4 Images works with v4 only. v3 support will be implement in the future